ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

   --abort-config "<span>{</span> \"criteriaList\": [ <span>{</span> \"action\": \"<code class="replaceable">CANCEL</code>\", \"failureType\": \"<code class="replaceable">FAILED</code>\", \"minNumberOfExecutedThings\": <code class="replaceable">100</code>, \"thresholdPercentage\": <code class="replaceable">20</code>}, <span>{</span> \"action\": \"<code class="replaceable">CANCEL</code>\", \"failureType\": \"<code class="replaceable">TIMED_OUT</code>\", \"minNumberOfExecutedThings\": <code class="replaceable">200</code>, \"thresholdPercentage\": <code class="replaceable">50</code>}]}" \
   --presigned-url-config "<span>{</span>\"roleArn\":\"<code class="replaceable">arn:aws:iam::123456789012:role/S3DownloadRole</code>\", \"expiresInSec\":3600}" </code>

-AWS IoT jobs are used to define a set of remote operations that are sent to and executed on our RPI.
+To define a set of remote operations, we use AWS IoT jobs to get them send too and executed by our RPI.
-But this doesn't have to be one device.
+This doesn't have to be one device though.
 AWS IoT gives us the possibility to create groups, in which we can register multiple devices.
 With one click of the button you could send software-updates to hundreds of edge devices.